chaykin/wireguard-state/README.md

 3. Check config file `wgs.yaml`.
 It contains bash-script commands to control VPN.
 Adjust it, if needed: provide actual Network Manager connection id (by default, `wg0`) for `wgUpCommand`, `wgStateCommand`, `wgDownCommand` and WireGuard interface name (usually, `wg0`) for `rxCommand` and `txCommand`.
-Or, You can write own completely different command, if You use different Linux distirbutive
+Or, You can write own completely different command, if You use different Linux distributive
 4. Run it.